What is Hazard Mitigation?

 Mitigation's Value to Society

 The Hazard Mitigation Division at GEMA is made up of a Planning Section and a Risk Reduction Section, with staff dedicated to providing technical assistance to all state agencies and local governments in Georgia.
 The Division assists in the development of comprehensive hazard mitigation plans and projects to protect state employees, and our citizens, and their property from exposure to natural hazards.
-The Division also coordinates the update of the State Hazard Mitigation Plan every three years.
+The Division also coordinates the update of the State Hazard Mitigation Plan every five years.

 For more information regarding Hazard Mitigation Planning, please click here or visit the link to the right of the page.